Reducing Your Company's Tax Burden in 2019

 The Investment Tax Credit (ITC) is based upon the amount of investment in solar property.
 It is a dollar for dollar reduction in income taxes for those claiming the credit.
 Home owners are also eligible to apply the credit to their personal income taxes.

 The federal tax credit isn’t the only incentive available to businesses.
 The Modified Accelerated Cost Recovery System (MACRS) allows businesses to deduct the depreciable basis of property over five years reducing tax liability and rapidly increasing the rate of return on solar investments.
 Businesses that utilize both the ITC and MACRS save an average of 60% of the overall cost of their solar power system through tax benefits.

 The MACRS system is designed to allow businesses to recover capital costs over the property’s lifetime.
-With the Tax Cuts and Jobs Act in 2017, the bonus depreciation for Year 1 has increased from 50 percent to 100 percent.
+The Tax Cuts and Jobs Act in 2017 includes additional incentives including an increase in the Year 1 bonus depreciation from 50 percent to 100 percent.